 Durham, NC 27707

-Affiliations with the Duke Oncology Network are customized within one of three primary areas of focus:
+Affiliations with the Duke Cancer Network are customized within one of three primary areas of focus:

 Hospitals within close geographic proximity to Durham, NC, that offer quality patient care programs and seek to broaden their scope of service to include oncology are candidates for an Oncology Management and Professional Services Affiliation.